 Make a Grocery List

 One of my favorite money-saving tips.
-Studies show that when you make a list and stick to it, you ill spend less money.
+Studies show that you will spend less money when you make a list and stick to it.
 It’s just the way it is.
-Making a list will cut down on impulse buys and prepare you for the week or month ahead.
+Making a list will reduce impulse buys and prepare you for the week or month ahead.

 Substitute With Cheaper Alternatives

 Does the store-brand corn taste as good as Gren Giant?
 Give a can a try.
 Can you substitute a different brand name dish soap for Dawn?
 Many times, soap is soap.